Haroonabdulrazaq/re-former/README.md

  # Re-former

 ## About <a name = "About"></a>
-This project puts our knowledge of active record, models, and associations to the test.
-We built an application similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.
+This project puts our knowledge of Forms  to the test.
+We built an application similar to hoe forms work in the real world where a user can create a post and add comments to it.

 ## 🔧 Built with<a name = "with"></a>